krzysztof-holeczko/Chicago-Crime-Exploration-Python-/README.md

-# Chicago-Crime-Exploration-Python-
+# Exploring Chicago crimes for last 12 months
-Exploring Chicago Crime Data as an excuse to play with Python 'Counter' and 'defaultdict' classes
+Exploring Chicago crime data as an excuse to play with Python 'Counter' and 'defaultdict' classes